 Application for an environmental permit

 In order for the MAXIMA wastewater treatment system to become a reality, VA SYD needs to apply for an environmental permit according to Chapters 9 and 11 of the Environmental Code.
-VA SYD is now working on an application and plans to submit it in May 2025.
+VA SYD has developed an application and submitted it in May 2025.

 Obtaining an environmental permit to build and operate the MAXIMA wastewater treatment system is an extensive process that includes several steps.
 After relevant investigations and carrying out consultations with those concerned, VA SYD makes assessments, evaluates environmental consequences and produces proposals for conditions.
-An application is now being developed, including a new consultation, and is planned to be submitted to the Land and Environment Court at the end of May 2025.
+An application was developed, including consultation, and submitted to the Land and Environment Court in late May 2025.

 Scope of the permit application

-In short, VA SYD is going to apply for an environmental permit for this:
+In short, VA SYD is applying for an environmental permit for this:

-• To build a robust new Sjölunda wastewater treatment plant with new outlet pipes into the Öresund, a new pumping station at Sjölunda, a wastewater tunnel under Malmö and a wastewater tunnel from Lund
+To build a robust new Sjölunda wastewater treatment plant with new outfall pipelines into the Öresund, a new pumping station at Sjölunda, a wastewater tunnel under Malmö and a wastewater tunnel from Lund

 About the judicial proceedings

 Having your application reviewed by the Land and Environment Court is a process that can take around two years.
 The court starts by assessing whether the permit application needs additional information.
-Once the application is complete, the court initiates a consultation period by publishing a notice (advertisement) in the local press.
-During the consultation period, parties concerned, the general public, municipalities, the county administrative board and other public authorities are given access to the plans for MAXIMA and have the opportunity to submit view points, which VA SYD will answer in the consultation report that will be part of the application.
+Once the application is complete, the court initiates a referral period by publishing a notice (advertisement) in the local press.
+During the referral period, parties concerned, the general public, municipalities, the county administrative board and other public authorities are given access to the plans for MAXIMA and have the opportunity to submit view points, which VA SYD may respond upon.
+When the referral period has ended, the court will hold a main hearing open to the public, which will most likely take place in Malmö.

 Permit decision